aws-powertools/powertools-lambda-python/docs/utilities/validation.md

 * JMESPath support to unwrap events before validation applies
 * Built-in envelopes to unwrap popular event sources payloads

-## Validating events
+## Getting started

+!!! tip "Using JSON Schemas for the first time?"
+    Check this [step-by-step tour in the official JSON Schema website](https://json-schema.org/learn/getting-started-step-by-step.html){target="_blank"}

-You can validate inbound and outbound events using `validator` decorator.
+You can validate inbound and outbound events using [`validator` decorator](#validator-decorator).

 You can also use the standalone `validate` function, if you want more control over the validation process such as handling a validation error.